marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

     })
 end)

--- Decluter editor by hiding diagnostic messages (it's just too noisy) vim.diagnostic.config({
+-- De clutter the editor by only showing diagnostic messages when the cursor is over the error vim.diagnostic.config({
     virtual_text = false, -- Do not show the text in front of the error float = {